 From my conversation with the senior AP class, I gathered most of them have parents on the firmer side.
-They expect a lot out of them, but they are reasonable for the most part.
-There is a solid relationship built that will weather the storms.
+They expected a lot out of them, but they were reasonable for the most part.
+There seemed to be a solid relationship built by their parents that would weather the storms.

-As a parent, I can say this age is hard.
+As a parent, I can say that raising a good teenager is hard.
 There is a balance of earned trust mixed with fear because you know your teen is curious and a bit foolish still.
 There is this constant push and pull before your baby flies out of the nest.

-I appreciate the seniors giving other parents the most powerful parenting tips.
+I appreciate the seniors giving other parents positive parenting tips.
 If I could sum it up in a few sentences from them it would be the following:

 “Thank you for developing a relationship with us and encouraging us to be the best.
 Trust us with what we have learned.
 We will make you proud.
 When we do mess up (and we will), please continue to love us as your own.”